iqlore-collab/REGRESSION-BOOSTING---SUPERVISED-ML/README.md

 The most valuable part of this project is not only the final score.

 The real value comes from understanding:
-- which variables drive housing prices
+- what drives housing prices
-- how boosting improves prediction quality
+- how boosting improves predictions
 - how feature selection changes model behavior
-- how residual analysis reveals model weaknesses
+- how residual analysis reveals weaknesses
+- how explainability improves trust in models
-- how modern ML workflows are structured
+- how modern machine learning workflows are structured

-This notebook evolved into a much more realistic portfolio-level machine learning project rather than a basic classroom exercise.
+This notebook evolved into a much more realistic portfolio-level machine learning project rather than a simple regression exercise.